Henry's Hospital Wedding

 Since we confirmed our first patient case in January 2020, HCA Healthcare has treated more suspected and positive COVID-19 cases than any other health system in the United States, including more than 173,000 patients admitted for inpatient care (as of June 30, 2021).

-We also committed to continuing employment, and we are proud to say that we have not laid off or furloughed a single employee as a result of the pandemic.
+We are proud to say that we have not laid off or furloughed a single employee as a result of the pandemic.
 Early on, HCA Healthcare launched a special pandemic pay program, which guaranteed that full- and part-time colleagues in clinical and non-clinical support services would continue to receive 70% of their base pay if they were not scheduled for their full shifts and could not be redeployed to other facilities.
-Our no-layoff policy also helped ensure our hospitals would have sufficient staffing as facilities reopened and services resumed.

 View the HCA Healthcare Impact Report to read more about our collective impact throughout the pandemic.